Rick Jeanneret: Later years

-Due to increasing age and health concerns, Jeanneret's retirement had been long rumored and speculated.
-Each year since the 2004–05 NHL lockout, however, Jeanneret had effectively agreed to "one more year."
+Each year from the 2004–05 NHL lockout onward, Jeanneret reupped with the Sabres on short-term deals out of concern for his age and health.
 Jeanneret's contract was extended in 2007 through the 2008–09 NHL season.
 It was further extended in 2008 through the 2009–10 season.
 He was back for the 2010–11 season along with Neale.
 During these seasons, Jeanneret did not broadcast games while the Sabres had west coast road trips and a home game against the Boston Bruins.
 This most recently was from December 27, 2010, through January 8, 2011.
 He was also off when the Sabres played the Ottawa Senators in Ottawa on January 25, 2011.
-During Jeanneret's vacation, his son Mark and Kevin Sylvester filled in on play-by-play from December 27, 2010, through January 8, 2011.
-The idea for Jeanneret to take time off during west coast road games during these seasons was that of former managing partner Larry Quinn.
+During Jeanneret's vacation, his son Mark and Kevin Sylvester filled in on play-by-play.
+The idea for Jeanneret to take time off during west-coast road games during these seasons was that of former managing partner Larry Quinn.

-On May 26, 2011, the Sabres announced that Jeanneret (and Neale) would only cover home games and 10 to 15 road games for the Sabres in the 2011-12 NHL season.
+On May 26, 2011, the Sabres announced that Jeanneret (and Neale) would cover only home games and 10 to 15 road games for the Sabres in the 2011–12 NHL season.
 This was in preparation for Jeanneret's pending retirement, in which Jeanneret stated that he almost retired after the 2010–11 season, but sought the reduced schedule instead.
 Studio host Kevin Sylvester was tabbed to call those road games, along with Danny Gare.
 Jeanneret indicated he would take up an increased workload in 2012–13, although he would stop short of a full-time broadcast.

-On June 27, 2012, Jeanneret announced that he would return to the broadcast booth full-time during the 2012-13 season, this time with Rob Ray serving as color commentator in addition to the bench reporter role Ray had served in for previous seasons.
+On June 27, 2012, Jeanneret announced that he would return to the broadcast booth full-time during the 2012–13 season, this time with Rob Ray serving as color commentator in addition to the bench reporter role Ray had served in for previous seasons.
 Jeanneret indicated it would be his last full season with the team, and the decision may have been influenced by the labor dispute that shortened the length of the season.
 Furthermore, Jeanneret missed the first four games of the season due to illness; he ended up calling 44 games for the Sabres in the shortened 2013 season.
-Jeanneret confirmed he would return for the 2013–14 season (he had signed a two-year contract the previous year) but did not make a solid commitment to how many games he would call in that season.
+Jeanneret confirmed he would return for the 2013–14 season (he had signed a two-year contract the previous year), but did not make a solid commitment to how many games he would call in that season.
 Most indications were that Jeanneret would call 55 to 65 games for the 2013–14 season.